ro-the-creator/Disney---Streaming-Business-Analysis/README.md

    - Hulu
    - Prime Video
    - Disney+
+- Stock Price Data

 <p align="center">
 The types of these different data categories were mainly consistent, with some exceptions.
-All of the data was qualitative.
+Most of the data was qualitative, aside from the stock prices of Netflix and Disney+ being quantitative data.
 Even the data categories involving numeric ratings are considered qualitative, since they are used to show the characteristics of each show.
 Subsequently, while the show ratings and platform availability data entries were all in numeric form, show titles were the only non-numeric data entries.
 Finally, the show ratings are represented as continuous data, as they are indicative of a range of values that judge a show's value.
 Show titles, on the other hand, are discrete data entries, since they represent individual movies.
 </p>
  <p align="center">
  Platform availability, however, falls into an interesting distinction.
 While the data entries themselves are continuous, since they are measuring whether or not a streaming service have a show available, this data was used in a discrete manner, by totaling the count of shows a platform has available.